metaaa/css-cheatsheet/README.md

 ### Background images

-- The background-image property enables the display of an image in the background of an element.
+- The `background-image` property enables the display of an image in the background of an element.
-- By default, the large image is not scaled down to fit the box, so we only see a small corner of it, whereas the small image is tiled to fill the box.
+- **By default, the large image is not scaled down** to fit the box, so we only see a small corner of it, **whereas the small image is tiled to fill the box**.
-- If you specify a background color in addition to a background image then the image displays on top of the color.
+- **If you specify a background color in addition to a background image then the image displays on top of the color.**
-- If a specified image cannot be drawn (for example, when the file denoted by the specified URI cannot be loaded), browsers handle it as they would a none value.
+- **If a specified image cannot be drawn** (for example, when the file denoted by the specified URI cannot be loaded), **browsers handle it as they would a none value.**
-- Even if the images are opaque and the color won't be displayed in normal circumstances, web developers should always specify a background-color.
+- Even if the images are opaque and the color won't be displayed in normal circumstances, **web developers should always specify a background-color**.
 If the images cannot be loaded—for instance, when the network is down—the background color will be used as a fallback.
-- To specify multiple background images, supply multiple values, separated by a comma.
+- **To specify multiple background images, supply multiple values, separated by a comma**.

 #### Controlling background-repeat